story

 What would you say was the worst trip you ever went on?
 Where everything just went wrong.

 So, it was still a phenomenal trip and I actually still got some really beautiful photography, but I had two trips back to back in Indonesia once.
 One was up in the Telo Islands, which is the islands just north of the Mentawais, and straight after that, about two weeks later we went to the West Java Front.
-We started in Jakarta, West Sumaya(?), and then we went to those famous Penang Islands and I was bitten by a handful of mosquitoes in the Telos, which is notorious for a very weird strain of malaria called vivax malaria.
+We started in Jakarta, and then we went to those famous Padang Islands and I was bitten by a handful of mosquitoes in the Telos, which is notorious for a very weird strain of malaria called vivax malaria.
 It takes two weeks for the symptoms to appear from the time you are bitten, and on the second trip, in West Java, I fell very ill.
 I had the most radical dreams, the worst fevers, and I was severely sick.
 I was hallucinating, felt hot and cold, couldn’t eat and I could barely hold the camera.
-But we were on a road mission to the island of Penaitan and eventually on a boat – and there was no turning back.
+But we were on a road mission to the island of Panaitan and eventually on a boat – and there was no turning back.

 John Callahan luckily had some generic antibiotics which I suppose suppressed the illness a bit, but I was still feeling the effects and I was wearing a full wetsuit in ridiculously hot water because I was so cold and then so hot, and I still managed to swim a couple of sessions and I got a couple of photographs, which I could show you.
 But most of the trip I can’t remember – it is almost like I was in this black haze and I walked around in the darkness, so to speak, but I managed to finish the trip.